stareat/wahoo-kickr-bike-shift-display/README.md

 7. Scan BLE devices: https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile

-Enter the upload mode manually.
+Enter the upload mode for Sketch upload manually.
 - Connect the board via the USB cable
 - Press and hold the BOOT button (next to RST) , While still pressing the BOOT button, press RST
 - Release the RST